The DeanBeat: My holiday tech gift guide for the pandemic

 I love to write about technology in the service of people.
 Consumer markets drive the whole of technology forward these days, just as space technology drove the chip industry forward in the early 1960s.
 We can only get these advances as the volumes associated with games or other consumer tech devices lower costs, drive manufacturing efficiencies, and propel technology forward.
 It preserves the notion of technological progress at a time when some fundamental technologies, such as Moore’s Law driving chips forward, has slowed down.

 It also gives us cool gadgets to talk about.
 It never ceases to amaze me what kind of devices are becoming possible for everyone, let alone the smaller world of geeks and nerds that gives us the experimentation for testing new ideas.
+We’re getting data — like what’s going inside our bodies — that we never had access to before.
 To twist the words of sci-fi author William Gibson, the future is here, and it is being increasingly evenly distributed.
 Or so I choose to think during this Thanksgiving week.

 Here’s the list of non-game consumer tech products that I recommend.